freewheel70/zhl-docs-1/ds2/duck.md

 ---
 # Duck

 Duck is the common name for numerous species of waterfowl in the family Anatidae.
-Ducks are generally smaller and shorter-necked than swans and geese
+Ducks are generally smaller and shorter-necked than swans and geese.

+You could also eat roast ducks in @zhl-docs-2-shanghai